AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/add-webex-as-a-launchpoint-service.md

 ---
 unique-page-id: 7512272
-description: Add WebEx as a LaunchPoint Service - Marketo Docs - Product Documentation
+description: Add Webex as a LaunchPoint Service - Marketo Docs - Product Documentation
-title: Add WebEx as a LaunchPoint Service
+title: Add Webex as a LaunchPoint Service
 exl-id: 2c2cedde-d38f-4d53-a760-104b517afc4c
 ---
-# Add WebEx as a LaunchPoint Service {#add-webex-as-a-launchpoint-service}
+# Add Webex as a LaunchPoint Service {#add-webex-as-a-launchpoint-service}

-Marketo manages your WebEx webinar registration and attendance.
+Marketo Engage manages your Webex webinar registration and attendance.

 >[!NOTE]
 >